 August 03, 2015 at 03:28 PM

 You hear it often: “We have a saltwater pool that doesn’t use chlorine.”
 But is a saltwater pool really chlorine-free?
 The answer is no. Here’s why:

-Saltwater pools use a chlorine generator (also called a saltwater chlorinator or salt system) that creates chlorine from salt.
-As saltwater travels through the pool’s circulation system, it enters the chlorine generator and low-voltage current is applied to initiate electrolysis.
+Saltwater pools use a chlorine generator (also called a salt chlorinator or salt system) that creates chlorine from salt.
+As saltwater travels through the pool’s circulation system, it enters the salt chlorinator, or chlorine generator, and low-voltage current is applied to initiate electrolysis.
 By introducing electrolysis to the dissolved salt in the water, hypochlorous acid, more commonly known as swimming pool chlorine, is produced.
 The hypochlorous acid sanitizes the swimming pool water, and eventually reverts back to dissolved salt in the water, and the process repeats as the saltwater passes through the chlorine generator again.

 The reality is, a salt pool uses the same chlorine as a traditional pool, it just produces it poolside through a different process without any of the additives used to preserve store-bought, packaged chlorine.